AlbertMorera/fungitax/README.md

 ## Cite this package
-Morera, A. (2025). fungitax: An R package for updating fungal names.
+Morera, A. (2025). fungitax: An R package for updating and resolving fungal names based on Index Fungorum.
 GitHub repository URL. https://github.com/AlbertMorera/fungitax